NervanaSystems/ngraph/doc/sphinx/source/build-a-functiongraph.rst

 #. *Calls* to **ops**.
 When called with appropriate arguments, an *op*
    produces a return value.
 All arguments not fixed at compile time must be values.
-In the nGraph API, the term :ref:`parameter` refers to what "stands in" for an argument in an ``op`` definition, and :ref:`result` refers to what "stands in" for the returned *value*.
+In the nGraph API, the term :term:`parameter` refers to what "stands in" for an argument in an ``op`` definition, and :term:`result` refers to what "stands in" for the returned *value*.

    For example, the ``add`` **op** is a built-in op with two run-time